Bachelors of Health Administration - Career Outlook

 Career Outlook

-Health administrators/managers plan, direct and coordinate delivery of health care services in the variety of settings, such as hospitals, physician practices, insurance companies, long-term care facilities, adult day care, medical equipment companies, home health care agencies, and similar organizations.
-They can manage the entire facility, a specific department, or an area of service within specific department or work as consultants.
+Health administrators/managers plan, direct, and coordinate delivery of health care services in a variety of settings, such as hospitals, physician practices, insurance companies, long-term care facilities, adult day care, medical equipment companies, home health care agencies, and similar organizations.
+They can manage the entire facility, a specific department, or an area of service within a specific department or work as consultants.

 Duties of healthcare administrators may include, but are not limited to the following: